 - Have you specified boundaries?
 Think through rules that everyone can agree on before the meeting.
 Some examples include refraining from judging others, listening with an open mind, and promising to maintain a tone of respect throughout the meeting.
 As the meeting progresses, make notes, and review the notes together at the conclusion of the conversation to ensure that everybody is in agreement on decisions and commitments made.

 The knowledgeable care team at CareWorks Health Services is available to attend family meetings for our clients, and to present answers to concerns raised.
-For more information about the availability of in-home support services in Orange County, contact us at (949) 859-4700 and see our full service area.
+For more information about the availability of home health care in Mission Viejo, CA, contact us at (949) 859-4700 and see our full service area.